dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 <sup>1</sup> Note that `EF.Functions.CoalesceUndefined` coalesces `undefined`, not `null`.
 To coalesce `null`, use the regular C# `??` operator.

-<sup>2</sup> [See the documentation](xref:core/providers/cosmos/vector-search) for information on using vector search in Azure Cosmos DB.
-Cosmos DB vector searching is experimental and the APIs are subject to change.
+<sup>2</sup> [See the documentation](xref:core/providers/cosmos/vector-search) for information on using vector search in Azure Cosmos DB, which is experimental.
+The APIs are subject to change.